e2nIEE/pandapower/doc/group.rst

 Groups
 ###########

-With pandapower version > 2.10.1, functionality to group network elements has been released.
+With pandapower version > 2.10.1, functionality to group network elements is available.
 Basically, these are helper functions to better handle and interact with multiple elements, even of different element types, such as buses, generators and lines, at once.